Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

 \subsection{Verification}

-In order to evaluate these methods used to parametrize a REV-scale dispersion model based on pore-scale simulation data, as outlined above, a series of verification tests are performed.
-Using basic unit cells containing single shapes as a solid inclusion, one can observe the produced parametrizations and compare them against the prescribed variations in shape.
-A series of simple unit cells are used here, containing shapes of different types, including circles, squares, ellipses, and triangles.
-Although these simple unit cells are not representative of real chaotic porous media, their shapes are simple to describe and their general effect on flow and transport is easy to imagine, making the verification of results easier.
-Each shape is varied in size, aspect ratio, and rotation.
-As these geometries do not intersect with boundaries and do not include hollow disconnected features, they do not require any preprocessing.
-Such geometries are commonly used in pore-scale analysis \cite{strohbeck2023a} or in experimental work \cite{weishaupt2020a}.
+To evaluate the methods used to parametrize a REV-scale dispersion model from pore-scale data, a series of verification tests are conducted.
+Simple unit cells with solid inclusions, such as circles, squares, ellipses, and triangles, are used to observe parametrizations and compare them against prescribed shape variations.
+Although not representative of real porous media, these shapes are easy to describe, and their effects on flow and transport are simpler to assess.
+The shapes are varied in size, aspect ratio, and rotation, and as they do not intersect boundaries or contain disconnected features, no preprocessing is required.
+Such geometries are commonly used in pore-scale analysis \cite{strohbeck2023a} and experiments \cite{weishaupt2020a}.